adbar/simplemma/README.md

 dicts for the language requires.
 For further invocations the trie dictionaries get cached on disk.

-If the computer supposed to run Simplemma doesn't have enough memory to generate the trie dictionaries, they can also be generated on another computer with the same CPU architecture and copied over to the cache directory.
+If the machine that will run Simplemma doesn't have enough memory to generate the trie dictionaries, they can also be generated on another computer with the same CPU architecture and copied over to the cache directory.